Ashley-Varghese/AV-evasion-payloads/README.md

 ### TODO
 1. Add more Nim payloads ( I am a noob at Nim, so it will take time to learn more)
-2. Add more advanced techniques like Fibre or Hell's gate
+2. Add more advanced techniques like Hell's gate, module stomping, DLL side-loading.
 3. Add some implant obfuscation and evasion techniques for common C2 like Covenant, Mythic or Havoc.

 ### References